Welcome to Anup Johny Lab @ University of Minnesota

 Our vision is to embrace and contribute to the global research effort to produce and give access to safe and sufficient animal foods for all.
 This involves serious consideration for the growing world population, excellence in research leadership, industry sustainability, animal welfare, and human and environmental well-being.
 In this process, we are tuned with the pristine missions of the University of Minnesota – to seek new knowledge that transforms, to prepare our students to meet global challenges, and to extend our knowledge and expertise in poultry food safety to all.

 If you are interested in Dr. Johny’s research, you can send an email to firstname.lastname@example.org.
-We invite graduate students with good GRE and/or TOEFL scores and undergraduate students with a passion for doing pathogenic and beneficial microbiology research.
-Those undergraduate students who have already obtained university assistance towards URS, RAP or other programs (work-study etc.) are welcome to explore the opportunity.
+We invite prospective visiting scientists, postdoctoral scholars, and graduate and undergraduate students with a passion for doing pathogenic and beneficial microbiology research.
+Those undergraduate students who have already obtained university assistance towards URS, RAP or other programs (work-study, etc.) are welcome to explore the opportunity.

 The views and opinions expressed on this website are strictly those of the PI.
 The contents of this website have not been reviewed or approved by the University of Minnesota.